DavidRaab/website/content/posts/2022-10-25-generic-equality.md

 equal fs fs
 ```

-But we now have a function named `equal` or in your code you probably have a module `MyList.equal`.
-But
-you also want to overload equality.
-So we can use `=` for our own type instead of writing `equal`.
-And then
+At this moment we only have a function named `equal` but maybe we also want to overload equality so we can use
-things start to get complicated.
+`=` in our code.
+Then things start to get complicated.

 ## Overloading Equality